csmaller/blog/content/blog/toxic-masculinity.md

 ### Objects

 Now, to clarify, I don't think I "objectified" women in such a stereotypical, cliche, physical way.
-As in: I didn't really want some Barbi doll on my arm to make me look good but I chose a partner partly because how it would look for me.
+Except for my very first relationship (more on this in a sec) I didn't just want some barbi doll on my arm.
+I chose a partner partly because how it would look for me.

 We all do that to a lesser or greater extent tho, right?
+How will she make me look?
 Will my mom like her?
 Will my friends like her?
 How impressive will she be at parties with her knowledge of whatever?
 How pretty does she look dressed up when we walk into a bar and guys check her out, knowing she is with me?
 How well does she do some activity I associate my "Self" with?
+How does she make me look to everyone else?

 I chose some for their minds, their athleticism, their kindness, their spirituality and yes their beauty.
 I fed off of it.

 How do you fall in love with the *idea of this person* and then they grow and change?
 Can you still love them for who they are becoming?
-Can you still love  them if they gave up skiing and took up knitting when that is what you do that makes you happy?
+Fort example, can you still love  them if they gave up skiing and took up knitting when that is what you do that makes you happy?

 We are all growing, changing, evolving.
 Do you appreciate them for changing or resent them because you associate your Ego part of the relationship with that *thing?*

 This was all subconscious by the way, and has hit me like a ton of bricks.

 If it stopped serving me then I walked away.
-She is not supposed to change or be herself.
+Your partner is not supposed to change or be herself.
 It is the programming of years of observing my father and other men around me.
 He subscribes to the Harley/bikey attitude of what a woman should be.
 The guys he rode with had a word for it: A Seat Ornament.
-As in, you are supposed to sit on the back of the bike and look good and preferably slutty.
+As in, you are supposed to sit on the back of the bike and look good and preferably slutty and not say much.
 You've seen movies, you know what I am talking about.

  I watched and learned from this man who would say anything to get with women.
 He was slick and charming, crass and one dimensional.
 I knew nothing else.
 It was *admirable* to me.
 It is how a Real Man is supposed to act.
 Women are *beneath* you.